dariovas/Master/Labo02/004_Create_Load_Balancer.md

 ```

-* Create the rules on the security group SG-PRIVATE-DRUPAL-DEVOPSTEAM16 to allow the traffic from the loadbalancer to both instances.
+* Create the rules on the security group SG-PRIVATE-DRUPAL-DEVOPSTEAM16 to allow the traffic from the loadbalancer to the subnet A and the subnet B.

 For the subnet A :
 ```bash